craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen/Places/Northeastern Central/Smaller than a feature/Yerba.md

 [[Kirin's Stables]] is the largest stable on the south east side of the city.

-[[Northstone Trading Company]] is a family of merchants based in Yerba and operating throughout the north east.
+[[Northstone Family Trading Company]] is a family of merchants based in Yerba and operating throughout the north east.